jknichel/kit_info/README.md

 Finally, you'll have to add your Typekit API key to allow kit_info to access your Typekit account.
-Open `lib/util/typekit_auth_key.rb` with your favorite text editor and replace `"YOUR_KEY_HERE"` with your API key, in quotes.
+Open `lib/util/typekit_auth_key.rb` with your favorite text editor and replace `YOUR_KEY_HERE` with your API key, in quotes.

 ## 1. Usage